-To Make Civil Engineering Translate, Use Subject Matter Experts
+Use Subject Matter Experts

 Of course, the only people who can make civil engineering translate effectively into other languages are linguists who are subject matter experts themselves in civil engineering.
 As any civil engineer can attest, only someone who has the training and experience of a civil engineer can fully understand the complexities and terminology employed on various projects.